sy-no/sy-no.github.io/_posts/2018-11-17-css-pre-processing.md

 categories: blog posts
 author: Sylvester Norrbjörk
 ---
-Think pre-processing the CSS code helps keeps things tidy and organized.
+I think pre-processing the CSS code helps keeps things tidy and organized.
 With CSS you end up having to repeat lines of code again again, especially paths to elements.
 CSS pre-processors solve this by letting you nest elements.

-I used this technique to allow to set CSS properties at different levels without  having to create separate code blocks for each element.
+I used this technique to set CSS properties at different levels without having to create separate code blocks for each element.

 This can also become a slight disadvantage though; if you create complicated nested syntaxes it can become a little hard to understand exactle what is being affected by the CSS properties.